Close

 Settlement Predictions

-Assuming the causation evidence holds up in court, our lawyers think that successful Depo-Provera brain tumor cases with significant complications could have a potential settlement value of $275,000 to $500,000.
-The reason for this value range being so wide is primarily due to the varying degrees of severity with meningiomas
+If the evidence supporting causation holds up in court, our lawyers estimate that Depo-Provera brain tumor cases involving significant complications could result in settlement payouts ranging from $275,000 to $500,000.
+This range reflects the varying degrees of severity associated with meningiomas, which can significantly impact the level of compensation awarded to plaintiffs.

 The difference in symptoms, prognosis, and treatment options between a Grade I (non-cancerous) meningioma and a malignant Grade III meningioma is very significant.
 A Grade III meningioma is potentially life threatening and very serious, while Grade I meningiomas are much less damaging and usually not life threatening.